Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Profitability by provider and procedure: the margin view

 Profitability improves when you can answer one question cleanly: “Which providers, appointment types, and service lines are producing margin—not just volume?”
+Provider-level margin analysis improves practice profitability and supports a stronger financial strategy.

 Most practices look at “total revenue” and “total payroll,” then wonder why growth feels fragile.
 The CFO move is to isolate what drives real contribution:

-• Reimbursement by payer and service line
+• Reimbursement by payer and service line, including how different reimbursement models affect collections

 • Clinical labor and support labor required per unit of service